nimiq/nimiq.github.io/tutorials/wordpress-payment-plugin-1-installation.md

 docker volume prune          # delete volumes mounted to docker instances docker volume rm wp_db_data  # specifically clear the DB data used with Wordpress
 ```

-1. **Adjust permissions**: To be able to install a plugin, make sure:
-- The `~/wordpress` folder and all its subfolders are writable for the `docker` group with
-`chmod -R g+w ~/wordpress`.
-- The user for the web server has write access over the data folder of wordpress
-`sudo chown -R www-data:www-data wordpress/data`

 ### Manual installation